UK to give shareholders power over executive pay

 Companies will also have to publish a single figure of remuneration for each director, so that investors do not have to search annual reports to calculate total rewards, and publish a chart comparing chief executive pay and company performance.

-However, Cable dropped plans requiring companies to win a majority beyond 50 percent -- perhaps as high as 75 percent -- to get their future remuneration plans accepted, saying it had proved legally complicated and could give minority shareholders disproportionate influence.
+However, Cable dropped plans requiring companies to win a majority beyond 50 percent -- perhaps as high as 75 percent -- to get their future remuneration plans accepted, saying it had proved legally complicated and would have allowed minority shareholders to "hold companies to ransom".

-The Confederation of British Industry backed the change, saying that otherwise boardrooms would have been "at the mercy of activist minorities."

-But shareholder advisory service Pirc, whose clients manage an aggregated 1.5 trillion pounds in assets, questioned the effectiveness of a simple 50 percent majority and urged investors to make full use of their powers in regular, transparent voting.